Social Security Administration (SSA) Monthly Data for

-This dataset contains fiscal year data and is currently available in the following formats:
+This dataset contains data for fiscal years 2008-2015 and is currently available in the following format(s):

 If the requirements are met, we send the disability application to the Disability Determination Services (DDS) office in the state in which the applicant resides.
 Using federal laws, regulations, and Agency policies and procedures, the state agency completes the disability decision for Social Security.
-In addition, the Social Security Administration (SSA) reviews a sample of initial disability claims prior to a final determination.
+In addition, the SSA reviews a sample of initial disability claims prior to a final determination.
 Once these actions are completed, payment is made for allowances or notices are issued for denials.

-See the link below to learn more about SSA's disability programs.
+Go to Benefits for People with Disabilities to learn more about SSA's disability programs.

-This dataset provides the overall cumulative number of elapsed days (including processing time for transit, technical (non-medical aspects) determinations, medical determinations, and SSA quality review) from the date of filing through the date payment is made or the denial notice is issued for all initial claims that require a medical determination.
+These datasets provide the overall cumulative number of elapsed days (including processing time for transit, technical (non-medical aspects) determinations, medical determinations, and SSA quality review) from the date of filing through the date payment is made or the denial notice is issued for all initial claims that require a medical determination.
 The data include monthly processing time for fiscal years 2008 and later.
 Fiscal year average processing time is the only cumulative figure; all monthly data are for a single month.